BUENOS AIRES GUIDE: Neighborhoods • Museums • Nature and Outdoors • Arts and Music • Sports • Shopping • City Tours • Off the Beaten Path

 Excellent museums can be found throughout the city of Buenos Aires.
 The following is a list of some of the not-to-be-missed museums:

-MALBA: This collection features some of the finest work by artists of the Latin American region.
+MALBA: Short for Museo de Arte Latinoamericano de Buenos Aires, this collection aims to preserve, research and promote Latin American art from the onset of the 20th century to the present.
 Its installations are constantly in rotation so that there is always something new and interesting to see.
 Avenida Figueroa Alcorta 3415, Palermo.

 Museo Nacional de Arte Decorativo: Housed in a palatial home from the Golden Age of Argentina, this museum boasts some of the finest and most ornate period piece furniture from the 19th and early 20th century.
 Ostentatious jewelry, ancient Greek and Roman busts, and finely crafted silver accessories round out the collection.
-It's been referred to as "The Argentine Frick Collection".
 Av. del Libertador 1902, Palermo.

-Colección de Arte Amalia Lacroze de Fortabat: Just behind Dique 4 in Puerto Madero, you'll find the elegant Amalia Lacroze de Fortabat collection.
-Lacroze de Fortabat was an heiress to a railroad fortune and spent her golden years as a philanthropist and art collector.
-Rodin, Klimt, and Warhol are just a few of the names that you'll find here.
+Colección de Arte Amalia Lacroze de Fortabat: Amalia Lacroze de Fortabat was an heiress to a railroad fortune and spent her golden years as a philanthropist and art collector.
+Rodin, Klimt, and Warhol are just a few of the names that you'll find in her collection.
 Olga Cosettini 141, Puerto Madero.

 Museo Histórico Nacional: Contained within Parque Lezama, where the city of Buenos Aires was originally founded, as its name suggests, it contains many historical documents, and belongings of the forefathers of Argentina.
 A must for any history enthusiast.
 Defensa 1600, San Telmo.